crocs-muni/JCAppStore/README.md

 (also called 1.8+) should be convenient.
 [The store was developed using java 8](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 More information on how to install the store [see wiki](https://github.com/crocs-muni/JCAppStore/wiki/Installation).

+Unix users also need BASH as we run command line tools from time to time.
+We will work on this to make the JCAppStore more portable in the future.

 How the store works?
 ------